 I’m vegan – what can I have? >

-Please inform your waiter of any allergies or intolerances when you arrive – below is our guidance which should not replace seeking advice on the day, and please ask your waiter for dietary guidance on our seasonal specials, which change every few weeks.
+Please inform your waiter of any dietary requirements when you arrive – below is our guidance which should not replace seeking advice on the day, and please ask your waiter for information on our seasonal specials, which change every few weeks.

 Our Mexican hot chocolate is dairy free, but our Chilli Chocolate Tequila Toddy does contain dairy.
 All our teas and coffees can be ordered without milk – please ask if we have soy milk available as a substitute.

 The tomato-based drinks listed below contain a small amount of Worcestershire sauce, which contains traces of anchovies as flavouring (fish):

 - Sangrita (served with our Tequila Experience)